Trekkin Weka

 Just before a steep descent into the Whitewater Valley

-I decide to make the extra 0.5 mile trip to the Whitewater Preserve to see what’s there.
-The preserve is quiet, and not many hikers are around, so I just have a quick lunch here and return to trail.
+I decided to make the extra 0.5 mile trip to the Whitewater Preserve to see what’s there.
+The preserve was quiet, and not many hikers were around, so I just had a quick lunch here and returned to trail.

 The Whitewater Preserve provides this nice little bridge for their visitors

-The trail follows the Whitewater River upstream for a couple of miles before crossing the river and heading up a ridge which separates Whitewater River and Mission Creek.
-The climb out of Whitewater is steep, but short, with very soft, grey rock alongside the trail.
+The trail followed the Whitewater River upstream for a couple of miles before crossing the river and heading up a ridge separating Whitewater River and Mission Creek.
+Along this stretch I caught up with Ninja, one of the three hikers who shared my cam spot at the wind farm last night.
+The climb out of Whitewater was steep, but short, with very soft, grey rock alongside the trail.

 Small but steep climb out of the valley